Official party status: Ontario

 In the 2003 election, the New Democrats won only seven seats in the Ontario Legislative Assembly.
 The new Liberal government refused to accord official party status to the NDP, with Premier Dalton McGuinty instead offering the NDP additional funding in return for accepting their status as independents; NDP leader Howard Hampton refused and disrupted the throne speech in protest.
 MPP Marilyn Churley threatened to change her surname legally to "Churley-NDP" so that the Speaker would be forced to say NDP when recognizing her in the House (a non-official party loses the right to have its members addressed in the Legislature by party affiliation).
 The PCs' Bill Murdoch also considered joining the NDP caucus to help them make official status.
 Andrea Horwath's by-election win in May 2004 regained official party status for the NDP.

 After Churley resigned to run in the 2006 federal election, bringing the party to only seven members again, the government decided to allow the NDP to retain official status pending the results of the by-election to replace her, which the NDP won.

 In the 2018 Ontario general election, the Liberals dropped from a majority government of 55 seats to 7 seats, one seat fewer than official party status.
-The Green Party of Ontario also elected its first member in the 2018 election and similarly lacks official party status.
+(The legislature expanded to 124 members in this election.)
+The Green Party of Ontario also elected its first member, leader Mike Schreiner, at Guelph, in 2018 and similarly lacks official party status.

 Quebec

 In 1989, the Equality Party won four seats in the National Assembly of Quebec (eight seats short of the total needed for official status).
 Although it did not receive official party status, its members were granted some of the privileges of an official party: their seats in the Assembly were placed together, as were their offices in the Parliament Building.
 They were also granted a limited number of opportunities to ask questions during Question Period, at the Speaker's discretion.
-The party had no success in subsequent elections, and stopped organizing after the 2003 Quebec election.
-This precedent was followed when Action démocratique du Québec elected four members in 2003 and seven members in 2008.
-However, when ADQ merged into the newly-formed Coalition Avenir Québec and the seven former ADQ MNAs joined with two former Parti Québécois members in January 2012 to form the CAQ caucus, the governing Liberals and opposition Parti Québécois refused to grant any status to the new party, requiring all nine members to sit as independents.
+The party had no success in subsequent elections, and stopped organizing after the 2003 election.
+This precedent was followed when the Action démocratique du Québec (ADQ) elected four members in 2003 and seven members in 2008.
+However, when ADQ merged into the newly formed Coalition Avenir Québec (CAQ) and the seven former ADQ MNAs joined with two former Parti Québécois (PQ) members in January 2012 to form the CAQ caucus, the governing Liberals and opposition PQ refused to grant any status to the new party, requiring all nine members to sit as independents.

-In the 2018 Quebec general election, the Official Opposition party Parti Québécois (PQ) fell from 28 to 10 seats (and below 20% of the popular vote), thus falling below the threshold of official party status.
+In the 2018 Quebec general election, the PQ, which was the outgoing Official Opposition party, fell from 28 to 10 seats (and below 20% of the popular vote), thus falling below the threshold of official party status.
 Québec solidaire (QS) rose from 3 to 10 seats but did not reach the threshold of 12 to gain official party status.
 However, before the National Assembly convened, all political parties agreed to give the PQ and QS the status of official parties in the assembly.